michi-992/OnePage_Search_Application/README.md

   - Upon successful login, a JWT token is returned to the user.
   - The user can use the JWT token for subsequent authenticated requests.

-### Search Items Management
+### Search History Admin Management

 - API Endpoints:
-  - GET `/api/searchItems/user/{username}`
+  - GET `/api/search-history/all`
-  - POST `/api/searchItems/user/{username}/add`
+  - POST `/api/search-history/groupedByUser`
 - Steps:
-  - Users can fetch their search items using the GET '/searchItems' endpoint.
-  - Users can add new search items using the POST '/searchItems' endpoint.
-  - The search items are stored in the database and associated with the user.
+  - Users with the role 'ADMIN' can access these endpoints to retrieve the entire search history and grouped by user.

-### Recipe Search by Title
+### Recipe Search by Title & Search Items Management

 - API Endpoint:
-  - GET `/api/recipes/search-by-title?title={param}`
+  - POST `/api/search-request/search-by-text`
 - Steps:
     - Users can search for recipes by title using the provided API endpoint.
+    - The query is done with AUTO-`fuzziness` and uses the `and`-operator.
+    - The search term(s) get(s) saved into the search history repository.
-    - The API endpoint returns all recipes that contain the search term in their title.
+    - The API endpoint returns all recipes that contain or are similar to the search term in their title.

+- API Endpoint:
+  - POST `api/search-request/search-by-calories`
+- Steps:
+  - Users can search for recipes by range of calories as well as sort them in ascending or descending order.
+  - The API endpoint returns all recipes that fall into the specified calories-range.

+- API Endpoint:
+    - POST `api/search-request/search-by-sodium`
+- Steps:
+    - Users can search for recipes by range of sodium as well as sort them in ascending or descending order.
+    - The API endpoint returns all recipes that fall into the specified sodium-range.

 ### Role-Based Access Control